Alabama people: Texas

 The Alabama who relocated to Texas supported Texas independence.
 In gratitude, Governor Sam Houston recommended that Texas purchase land for the tribe when their existing land was overtaken by settlers.

 The two tribes share many cultural characteristics.
 In a hearing before the Indian Claims Commission in 1974, Dr. Daniel Jacobson suggested that the Alabama and Coushatta tribes were culturally related because of intermarriage.
 The Handbook of Texas reports that the languages come from the same stock, even though there could be some word variance.

 They merged with the Coushatta to become the present-day Alabama-Coushatta Tribe of Texas.
 Although long under state trusteeship because the state controlled public lands, the tribe achieved Federal recognition in 1987 by an act of Congress, rather than by administrative process of the Department of Interior.
 The law that restored the tribe's federal relationship prohibited such gaming as was then prohibited under state laws.

 The current tribal lands are in eastern Polk County, Texas.
 The Alabama-Coushatta Indian Reservation, Texas' oldest reservation, located at 30.714°N 94.674°W, has 18.484 km2 (7.137 sq mi) of land.
 The land purchased by the state and assigned to the Alabama in 1854 was expanded by another purchase, under a federal grant in 1928.
 The 2000 census reported a resident population of 480 persons within the reservation.
-As of 2010, there are some 1000 members of the Alabama-Coushatta tribe.
+As of 2010, there are some about 1,000 citizens of the Alabama-Coushatta tribe.

 Oklahoma

-In Okmulgee County, Oklahoma, the Alabama-Quassarte Tribal Town was established and federally recognized in 1936.
-The descendants of the Alabama who live there are also affiliated with the federally recognized Muscogee Creek Nation.
+In Okmulgee County, Oklahoma, Alabama and Coushatta people formed the Alabama-Quassarte Tribal Town, which was federally recognized in 1936.
+Other Alabama descendants are enrolled in Muscogee (Creek) Nation.